-If you know me, I’m a bit obsessed with Owl City (Adam Young), and I would be remiss to not mention some lyrics from one of his songs, Not All Heros Wear Capes, on this occasion…
+If you know me, I’m a bit obsessed with Owl City (Adam Young), and I would be remiss not to mention some lyrics from one of his songs, Not All Heros Wear Capes, on this occasion…

 He doesn’t fight crime or wear a cape